BMI & Fertility

 - Greater difficulty with embryo transfer in visualizing the uterus and accomplishing the embryo transfer effectively

 - Lower embryo implantation rates

 Maintaining a Healthy Weight

-Dr. Greenhouse continues, “overweight women can experience insulin resistance, which makes managing a healthy weight difficult.
+Overweight women can experience insulin resistance, which makes managing a healthy weight difficult.
 Unbalanced insulin levels may cause the ovaries to produce an excess amount of male hormones and stop releasing eggs, which makes conception challenging.
 It’s important not to forget about your partner.
-Overweight men have shown to have abnormal semen, which may attribute to low sperm count and low sperm motility (movement).”
+Overweight men have shown to have abnormal semen, which may attribute to low sperm count and low sperm motility (movement).

 Your SGF physician will discuss with you the importance of your weight as part of the overall review of your medical records and history.
 We will use this information and, when necessary, we will have a discussion on the serious impact of being underweight or overweight on your general health as well as your fertility care.
 We will encourage, or, as necessary, require a program of weight loss combining dietary modification as well as an exercise program prior to embarking on fertility therapy and conception.